PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 and invalid ranks now reject before mutation.
 Adapter sharing with the root Concat, Add-output post adapters, unary operands, recursive Add, and other mixed operand families deliberately remain in legacy.
+The pseudo-LeakyRelu family proves the exact
+`ReLU(x) - alpha * ReLU(-x)` topology.
+It accepts either Mul operand order,
+requires scalar alpha, preserves Sub order, and supports direct or unary Concat companions.
+Neg and positive Relu are rewired to the NHWC source; Neg, both Relu outputs, Mul output, and Sub output shapes and quantization axes all move to NHWC exactly once.
+This adds the alpha-first form that the legacy matcher attempted but could not select.
+All public/fan-out internal edges, rank errors, and partial diamonds reject before snapshot.
+Pad companions deliberately remain in legacy.

 The lowerer compatibility helper still returns the original aggregate statistic and runs the legacy matcher after the direct pass.
-The legacy matcher now skips the ten indexed families, but continues to own broader Split/Slice/Add, pseudo-LeakyRelu, and the separate quantized-post path.
+The legacy matcher now skips the eleven indexed families, but continues to own broader Split/Slice/Add/Leaky interactions and the separate quantized-post path.

 Changed files for this checkpoint: